BDC Hamburger Icon

 How to get started with podcast advertising

-4. Decide where in the podcast you want your ad to be.
-Pre-roll ads appear before the podcast, mid-roll ads in the middle and post-roll ads at the end.
-Mid-roll ads garner the most attention because listeners are already engaged in the content, but they are more expensive.
+4. Decide where in the podcast you want your ad to be: Preroll ads appear before the podcast, midroll ads are in the middle and post-roll ads are at the end.
+Midroll ads garner the most attention because listeners are already engaged in the content, but they are more expensive.

-5. Book your ad.
-Draw up and agree on a contract for the advertisement, detailing how long you want to advertise, what the ads need to cover, and how much you’ll pay.
-Advertising prices on podcasts are generally quite affordable.
+5. Book your ad: Draw up and agree on a contract for the advertisement, detailing how long you want to advertise, what the ads need to cover and how much you’ll pay.
+Advertising prices on podcasts are generally quite affordable (see more information on costs below).

-6. Track your results.
-If you use a unique promo code, it’s easy to identify the new business resulting from your podcast advertising.
-Calculate your ROI to determine if you want to continue advertising on that podcast.
+6. Track your results: Using a unique promo code makes it easy to identify the new business resulting from your podcast advertising.
+Calculate your podcast marketing return on investment to determine whether you want to continue advertising on that podcast.

 Cost of podcast advertising